Duan-JM/awesome-papers-fewshot/README.md

 ### Optimize Based Few-shot Learning
 - [x] [CVPR 2017] Learning to Learn Image Classifiers with Visual Analogy
 - [x] [ICLR 2017] Optimization as a Model for Few-shot Learning

 - [x] [CVPR 2018] Dynamic Few-Shot Visual Learning without Forgetting
+- [x] [CVPR 2018] Low-Shot Learning with Imprinted Weights

+    Passing, generate weights for classifier.
+(I DONOT like it, the exp only compare to matching networks and "Generative + classifier")

 - [x] [CVPR 2019] Dense Classification and Implanting for Few-Shot Learning
 - [x] [ICML 2019] LGM-Net: Learning to Generate Matching Networks for Few shot Learning
+- [x] [CVPR 2019] TAFE-Net- Task-Aware Feature Embeddings for Low Shot Learning

+    Use a meta-learner to generate parameters for the feature extractor

 ### Generative Based Few-shot Learning
 #### Summary